 VCF files can be custom-made or automatically generated by sequencing software.
 For instance, you can create a VCF file using software such as SeqMan Pro, SeqMan Ultra or ArrayStar.
-Certain SeqMan NGen assemblies also output a VCF file called [assembly\name].sample.vcf.
+Certain SeqMan NGen assemblies also output a VCF file called [assembly_name].sample.vcf.
 VCF files are also available from other sources, such as the UCSC Genome Browser, and the Genome In a Bottle project.
 For a description of various VCF version specifications, see the Sourceforge VCF Specification page.

 These two columns are REQUIRED , and must be in the order shown.
 All cells in these columns must be filled.
-These four columns are OPTIONAL.
-If optional columns are present, the assembler will check the length of the string and compare against the length of the called variant.
-The base identities will not be checked.
+These four columns a columns are present, length of the string an the called variant.
+The checked.
 Columns 7 and beyond are allowed, but will be ignored. #CHROM POS ID REF ALT INFO (Misc.)
 Chromosome identifier.
 Numbers are preferred, but chr or ch prefixes Position in the reference sequence.
 For known dbSNP entries, the rs ID.
 The valid format is rs followed by a series of The reference base(s).
 For The variant base(s).
 For User ID and source assembly information.
 These columns may contain data, but they will be are allowed.
 All cells in this column must be filled.
 All cells in this column must be filled. digits.
 For unknown or nonexistent IDs, a period (.) unknown bases, a period (.) unknown bases, a period (.)
-For unknown bases, a period (.) ignored by the SeqMan NGen assembler. --- --- -- ----------------------------------- ----------------------------------- -- ---------------------------------------
+For unknown bases, a period (.) ignored by the SeqMan NGen assembler. --- --- -- ----------------------------------- ----------------------------------- -- --- --